Dovish Fed, Greek worries push German Bund yields lower

 Greek 10-year yields rose above 13.00 percent.

-Greece’s leftist government faced a barrage of warnings that it risked being forced out of the euro zone and left without support if it failed to strike a swift aid-for-reforms deal.
+Greece’s leftist government faced a barrage of warnings on Wednesday that it risked being forced out of the euro zone and left without support if it failed to strike a swift aid-for-reforms deal with its creditors.

+The Bank of Greece said the country’s future in the European Union itself could also be at risk without a deal.

 “A potentially negative scenario in Greece is looking more likely by the day,” said Vincent Juvyns, global market strategist at JPMorgan Asset Management.

 “We’ve seen some bond investors slightly de-risking and reducing their exposure to the periphery in light of what will surely be further volatility ...
 We think those are tactical moves rather than fundamental shifts.”
-(Editing by Robin Pomeroy)
+(Editing by Catherine Evans)